sh1n3sh1n3/popmots/README.md

 ## Introduction

-Popmots is a responsive web app that allows you to learn the 10000 most common French words with flashcards using spaced repetition.
+Popmots is a responsive progressive web app that allows you to learn the 10000 most common French words with flashcards using spaced repetition.

 You can study flashcards for each word.
 Each flashcard contain multiple meaning for the word along with examples and pronunctiation.